-The current Mayor of Sigourney is Douglas L. Glandon.
+The previous Mayor of Sigourney was Douglas L. Glandon.
 Mayor Glandon was elected upon the unexpected death of the previous Mayor, Terry Hollingsworth in January 2016.
 Hollingsworth became Mayor in November 2013, and appointed then-City Councillor Glandon to the position of Mayor Pro-Tempore.

-After the death of the Mayor, Glandon won a full term in November 2016 and has served capably since.
+After the death of the Mayor, Glandon won a full term in November 2016 and served until 2022.

 City Council of Sigourney, Iowa

 The current members of the Sigourney City Council are:

 - Ed Conrad